simoc/mapyrus/docs/reference.md

 not included in the legend.
 Therefore, the legend only shows entries that were actually displayed.

-\textit{size} defines the size of each legend entry, in millimeters.
+_size_ defines the size of each legend entry, in millimeters.

 The description label is displayed to the right of each legend entry, using the current \texttt{color}, \texttt{font} and \texttt{justify} settings.